 "Inventing the Library: Threshold Concepts and the Undergraduate Researcher," Maine Academic Libraries Day, Colby College, June 2014.

 "Connecting Communities: Creating Meaning-Maker Spaces in Our Libraries," Library Technology Conference, Macalester College, St. Paul, March 2014.
 Slides.
 Video.

-"Practicing Freedom in the Digital Library," talk given for The Digital Shift, an online conference sponsored by Library Journal, October 2013.
+"Practicing Freedom in the Digital Library," The Digital Shift, an online conference sponsored by Library Journal, October 2013.

-"Hacking Knowledge: Information Literacy as Creative Participation," closing plenary address presented at the Michigan Library Association Academic Libraries conference, Traverse City, May 2013.
+"Hacking Knowledge: Information Literacy as Creative Participation," Michigan Library Association Academic Libraries conference, Traverse City, May 2013.

 "Conventionally Unconventional: Lisbeth Salander's Sisters in Crime," presented at Stieg Larsson and Scandinavian Crime Fiction: An International Symposium, UCLA, May 20-21, 2011.

 in Crime at the Quarter Century: Advocacy, Community, and Change"

 presented on a panel "Readers Reading Mysteries" at the Popular